 When one of the bones of the neck–either the C1 or C2 vertebra–shifts out of alignment, it can lead to improper draining of the inner ear fluid and brainstem malfunction.
 Upper cervical chiropractors fix the misalignment using a natural method that encourages the bones to return to their correct positions.
 The technique is extremely accurate, gentle, and safe to ensure the proper alignment of your upper cervical spine.

-Consult with an upper cervical chiropractor as soon as you can, especially if you suspect that a neck misalignment can be the cause of your vertigo attacks.
+Consult with an upper cervical chiropractor as soon as you can, especially if you suspect that a neck misalignment can be the cause of your vertigo attacks and want the answer to the question of how to cure vertigo permanently.